androidsk17i/asianfbb/README.md

 ## License

 This project is open source and available for personal and commercial use.

+## Copyright

+© 2025 androidsk17i.
+All Rights Reserved.